 Any identifying information will be removed from all manuscripts before they are sent to the editors who choose the semi-finalists to be sent to the judge.
 All manuscripts will be given a number to associate them with the contact information of their submitters.
 The Omnidawn staff members who remove the identifying information are NOT involved in the reading or selection of manuscripts.

 Omnidawn abides by The CLMP Code of Ethics.
-The Council of Literary Magazines and Presses’ community of independent literary publishers believes that ethical contests serve our shared goal: to connect writers and readers by publishing exceptional writing.
+The Community of Literary Magazines and Presses’ believes that ethical contests serve our shared goal: to connect writers and readers by publishing exceptional writing.
 We believe that intent to act ethically, clarity of guidelines, and transparency of process form the foundation of an ethical contest.
 To that end, we agree to 1) conduct our contests as ethically as possible and to address any unethical behavior on the part of our staff, editors, or judges; 2) to provide clear and specific contest guidelines — defining conflict of interest for all parties involved; and 3) to make the mechanics of our selection process available to the public.
 This Code recognizes that different contest models produce different results, but that each model can be run ethically.
 We have adopted this Code to reinforce our integrity and dedication as a publishing community and to ensure that our contests contribute to a vibrant literary heritage.

 Option 1: Submit on our secure web site.
 (Most submissions are via our online contest web site.
 This is usually the easiest way to submit.)